aprilandjan/lerna-electron-react-typescript-boilerplate/packages/dev-utils/README.md

 - `app-webpack dev`: start webpack dev & watch
 - `app-webpack build`: build webpack production bundle

+Note: the default entry file is `src/index.ts`, the default output file is `dist/index.js`, the default output typing file is `dist/index.d.ts`.

 ### `app-tsc`

 CLI for modules that need typescript to bundle its codes.